Global Studies Mission

 - Regional studies courses.
 A course may focus on the culture or society of a specific country or region of the globe outside the U.S. (or any set of such cultures or societies).
 The privileged lens may be historical, political, economic, sociological, religious, literary/artistic, ecological, technological, or more broadly cultural.
 The spirit of the Global Studies requirement encourages bringing multiple disciplinary perspectives to bear on the region(s) under study.

 - Global dynamics courses.
-A course may focus on global forces that increasingly affect every region.
-In today’s world, the links between diverse regions are being intensified in numerous ways, especially through migration, trade and finance, and communication technologies.
-Such forces have eroded the significance of national boundaries that once defined areas of study.
-At the same time, these changes are accompanied by increasing global concern about the problems of ecological degradation, global diseases, and new forms of hegemony.
+A course may focus on global forces that affect regions across the globe.
+In today’s world, the links between diverse regions are being affected in numerous ways, for example, through migration, trade and finance, and communication technologies.
+Scholars debate the degree to which such forces have eroded the significance of national boundaries that once defined areas of study.
+A course may also take its cue from global concern about the problems of ecological degradation, global diseases, and new forms of hegemony.
 This sort of course may choose any aspect(s) of these dynamics as the focus.
 The Global Studies requirement encourages bringing multiple disciplinary perspectives to bear on the issues.

 The foregoing categories are meant to be evocative rather than exhaustive of the sorts of courses that could be offered as GBS courses.